|Nutrition Facts (per serving)|

 |Vitamin C 0mg||0%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Merry Christmas in Swedish is "God Jul" and no Swedish “julbord” (Christmas buffet) would be complete without Christmas ham (“jul” + “skinka” = “julskinka”).
 Ham in Sweden is salt-cured and unsmoked or “fresh.”
 It’s often served cold on the Christmas buffet, but serving it warm is certainly acceptable.

-- Place pork, rind-side up, in a heavy roasting pan.
-Put the pan in the oven and roast until the internal temperature on an instant-read thermometer registers 160 F (about 4 1/2 hours.
+Place the ham, rind-side up, on a rack in a heavy-duty roasting pan.
+Roast until the internal temperature on an instant-read thermometer registers 160 F, about 4 1/2 hours.

-- Remove from oven and cover loosely with aluminum foil and let it rest for 15 minutes.
+Remove from oven, cover loosely with foil, and let rest for 15 minutes.